Rome

 Hotel Raphaël - Relais & Châteaux

-Renaissance palazzo steps from the Piazza Navona, ivy on the façade and secret rooftop terrace.
+Renaissance palazzo a stone’s throw from the Piazza Navona, ivy on the façade and secret rooftop terrace.

 What makes this hotel unique